 PREVIOUS FUNDING: Please list activities/projects previously funded with CDBG funds since 2017.
 This is intended to capture a brief history if the applicant's experience managing CDBG-funded activities/projects as well as to demonstrate to the reviewing committee how well an applicant has performed on past CDBG-funded activities/projects.
-Include the following for each project: (attach additional sheets as needed) Project Name: · Year of activity/project: Amount of award: \$ · Was activity/project completed on time (July 1-June 30), within the fiscal year award was made? the most specific completed on time (only 2 same soy) that in the most year award was made.
-Was activity/project completed within budget? was activity/ project completed within budget?
-Is the service (activity/project) still being offered? is the service (activity) project) still being offered?
+Include the following for each project: (attach additional sheets as needed) Project Name: Year of activity/project: Amount of award: \$ Was activity/project completed on time (July 1-June 30), within the fiscal year award was made?
+Was activity/project completed within budget?
+Is the service (activity/project) still being offered?